Styann/keylogger-python/README.md

 # Keylogger-python
-This keylogger is made for fun, please don't use it illegally
+This keylogger has been made for fun, please don't use it illegally